TheAdamizer/theadamizer.github.io/_posts/2015-5-30-Test-your-Express-JWT-back-end-with-postman.md

 ---
 layout: post
-title: Test your Express-JTW back-end with postman
+title: Test your Express-JWT back-end with postman
 ---

 [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en), if you're not aware, is an awesome REST client that works through chrome as an app.
 Among many other things, it